What's your name?

-Conversion copywriting has one job– geting prospects from “this is fascinating” to “where do I enter my credit card number?”
+Conversion copywriting has one ☝️ job– getting prospects from “this is fascinating” to “where do I enter my credit card number?”

-Conversion copywriting isn’t very different from the umbrella topic of copywriting.
-From my perspective, the key distinction is that the conversion in conversion copywriting is all about conversions driven by some online activity.
-As long as the sales process involves some type of online behavior, tied to some specific business goal then the language built for that outcome is conversion copywriting.
+As I see it the key distinction is that the conversion in conversion copywriting is all about online conversions.
+If the written pitch involves some online behavior tied to a specific business goal it’s called conversion copywriting.

-There is no great conversion copywriting who isn’t also just a straight-up great copywriter.
+There is no great conversion copywriter who isn’t also just a straight-up great copywriter.

 In this article, we’re going to share everything we know about conversion copywriting.